 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 Ohio’s Courts of Common Pleas are the general jurisdiction courts for the state, and they hear most civil and criminal actions.
-The Ohio Constitution created the Court of Common Pleas.
+The OH Constitution created the Court of Common Pleas.
 These courts hold jury trials most often.
 Eighty-eight counties in Ohio have a Court of Common Pleas.
 Some are separated into divisions to handle things like domestic issues, juvenile delinquency, probate matters, and general legal actions.
 A Court of Common Pleas judge must be an attorney for six years before being elected into office for a six-year term.
 These courts resolve felonies, civil actions, domestic cases, real property issues of $15,000 or more, and appeals from lower courts.

 The General Assembly created Ohio's Municipal and County Courts in 1901 and 1907.
 In some counties, Municipal Courts have countywide jurisdiction and therefore don’t need a County Court.
 If there is no Municipal Court to serve a county, then the county will create a County Court.
 These are limited jurisdiction courts that hold preliminary hearings for felonies, hear cases of traffic and non-traffic misdemeanors.
 Some civil actions are heard in Municipal and County Courts where the amount does not exceed $15,000.
 These local judges can also perform wedding ceremonies.

-Ohio’s Court of Claims was explicitly created to handle all civil matters filed against the state of Ohio or a related agency.
+Ohio’s Court of Claims was explicitly created to handle all civil matters filed against the state or a related agency.
 According to the Victims of Crime Act, this court also hears appeals from the Attorney General’s office.
 The types of cases heard in the Court of Claims are contract disputes, personal injury, property damage, immunity of state officers and employees and other discriminatory and wrongful imprisonment type cases.
 The Supreme Court assigns cases to the Court of Claims, and generally, a single judge will hear the case.
 In some instances, a panel of three judges will sit to hear a Court of Claims case.